Bay of Fundy, Nova Scotia: Best Things to Do – Top Picks

 Historic Landmarks and Sea Caves

 The rugged coastline is dotted with landmarks that tell tales of the past.
 At low tide, sea caves reveal hidden carvings and artifacts left by early settlers.
-These natural wonders are a testament to the region’s rich history11.
+These natural wonders are a testament to the region’s rich history.

 One of the most iconic sites is Lunenburg, a UNESCO World Heritage Site.
-Its colorful architecture and narrow streets offer a glimpse into the lives of those who shaped this coast11.
+Its colorful architecture and narrow streets offer a glimpse into the lives of those who shaped this coast.
 Exploring these landmarks is like stepping back in time.

 Stories from the Atlantic Coast